EngMarchG/Fsg-Pp/README.md

 Just type what you want to find and it will filter out the best ones for you!
 [<img src="/../public/assets/images/finally.png" width="350" />](/../public/assets/images/finally.png)

-**Long awaited gallery isolation and asynchronous search between tabs is released!**
+**Long awaited gallery isolation and asynchronous search between tabs are released!**

 ## Quick Links
 - [Installing and Running](#installing-and-running)